monzo/progression-framework/frameworks/engineering/mobile.md

               - "Owning migration from major language versions"
               - "Handling complex changes to third party dependencies"
               - "Writing migrations from one data schema to another"
+          - "Proactively improves empty, error and loading states in screens & flows they encounter, works closely with designers to identify problem areas and suggest improvements"
       - level: 4
         criteria:
           - "Writes code that serves as a definitive example for new engineers"